Cars · Resale guide

 Disadvantages — Why You Might Skip the Hyundai Creta EV in 2026

-Higher Initial Cost for a Used EV.
-Even as a used vehicle, the Creta EV can be more expensive than similarly sized internal combustion engine (ICE) SUVs from the same era.
-The upfront investment might be a barrier for some buyers, despite the promise of lower running costs down the line.
+Higher Initial Purchase Cost (vs. ICE Creta).
+Even as a used EV, the Creta EV still commands a higher price tag than a similarly aged petrol or diesel Creta.
+This higher upfront investment might be a deterrent for budget-conscious buyers, despite the lower running costs in the long term.

-Slower DC Fast Charging Compared to Newer Models.
-While capable of fast charging, the Creta EV’s peak DC charging speeds might not match those of some newer electric models entering the market.
-This means slightly longer waits at public fast chargers, which can be an inconvenience on extended journeys.
+Slower DC Fast Charging Compared to Newer EVs.
+While the Creta EV supports DC fast charging, its peak charging rate might be lower than what newer electric SUVs offer in 2026.
+This means longer waiting times at public fast chargers, which can be inconvenient on long journeys.

 Factors That Affect Hyundai Creta EV Resale Value